Compatibility Matrix

 | Standard Gate | Supported as a Connect connector | Connect-routed Bedrock is handled at the Connect edge.
 Direct Gate Bedrock needs standard Gate with bedrock: true. |

-| Gate Lite | Can be used as a Java connector behind Connect | Gate Lite is not the direct Bedrock listener.
-Use standard Gate for direct self-hosted Bedrock. |
+| Gate Lite | Can be used as a Java reverse-proxy connector behind Connect | Lite forwards ping and player authentication to the selected backend route.
+Connect -> Gate Lite -> online-mode backend is not supported today through AuthSession/passthrough.
+Use standard Gate or the Connect Java Plugin for online-mode Connect ingress.
+Gate Lite is not the direct Bedrock listener. |

 | Sponge or Minestom | Not a primary Connect plugin target | Put a supported proxy or server in front, or test carefully before using in production. |